martiansideofthemoon/squash-generation/README.md

 We used the rules outlined in `data/question_rules.py` to carry out the rule-based labelling of questions.
 The classifier code was a simple 1-layer CNN built on top of ELMo embeddings (built using [allenai/allennlp](https://github.com/allenai/allennlp)) trained on hand-labelled questions.
 The code-base to classify questions has been added to `data/question-classifier`.
 Run `python main.py` to train the classifier.
 You could use the `python main.py --mode classify` to classify new QA datasets.
 The corresponding dataset can be found under the `classifier` folder in the same Google Drive [link](https://drive.google.com/drive/folders/1FlVtPgyBiJIEOIecnNLH3cg0EbKkK0Z4?usp=sharing).
 Place the train and dev data in `data/question-classifier`.

-Note that the classifier codebase is not production ready, so it might be a bit confusing and might require modifications.
+Note that the classifier codebase is not production ready, so it might be a bit confusing and require modifications.
 (For instance, `general` questions are named `overview` and `specific` questions as `conceptual`).

 You could alternatively try out BERT encoders using this [notebook](https://colab.research.google.com/drive/1Qvw5AJbcZXcPrkwM2nQp5zV00eM1aj0j) after modifying the `DatasetReader`.